What to Do If Your Business Is Attacked With Ransomware

 Ransomware has become the single largest cyber threat to small businesses.
 And it’s the ultimate nightmare scenario.

 Imagine you’re responding to some emails when suddenly your screen goes black.
-A few moments later, a message appears saying your computer has been locked.
+A few moments later, a message says your computer has been locked.
 The only way to unlock it?
-Pay a hefty ransom and a myriad of other costs associated with the breach.
+Pay a hefty ransom and many other costs associated with the breach.

 The total costs are often too much for a small business to handle.